Omaha Zoo Railroad: History

-Fitting for a railroad attraction sponsored by the Union Pacific, the Omaha Zoo Railroad was initially themed after the UP's First transcontinental railroad route, for which Omaha was the eastern terminus.
-Passengers boarded at the "Omaha train depot" located in the Aksarben Nature Kingdom (today known as Red Barn Park) and rode to "Promontory Junction" at the south end of the zoo's lagoon, where they had the option of disembarking at the small depot and catching a later train back to Omaha.
-The ride also featured a climb up the 6% grade of "Sherman Hill", named for the Union Pacific's own grade over the continental divide in Wyoming.
-The steam locomotive was painted and decorated to resemble Union Pacific's No. 119, the famous locomotive used in the laying of the real "Golden spike" marking the transcontinental line's completion, and the four coaches were given names significant to the UP's history.
-The UP influence was perhaps most evident in the Omaha Zoo Railroad's logo: a Union Pacific shield with a smiling tiger superimposed over it.
-Though the direct references to Union Pacific place names have faded over the years, UP's support of the zoo railroad has remained strong.
-For years the train equipment was trucked to the Union Pacific's Omaha shops for winter maintenance, and when the shops closed much of the machinery was donated to build a new shop on site at the zoo.
+Fitting for a railroad attraction sponsored by the Union Pacific, the Omaha Zoo Railroad was initially themed after the UP's first transcontinental railroad route, for which Omaha was the eastern terminus.
+Passengers boarded at the "Omaha Depot" located in the Aksarben Nature Kingdom (today known as Glacier Bay Landing) and rode to "Promontory Junction" at the south end of the zoo's lagoon.
+Here, passengers had the option of disembarking at the small depot and catching a later train back to Omaha.
+The ride also featured a climb up the 6% grade of "Sherman Hill" named after Union Pacific's own grade over the continental divide in Wyoming.
+The steam locomotive was painted and decorated to resemble Union Pacific's No. 119 (the famous locomotive used in the laying of the real "golden spike" marking the transcontinental line's completion), and the four coaches were given names significant to the UP's history.
+UP's influence was perhaps most evident in the Omaha Zoo Railroad's logo: a Union Pacific shield with the Esso tiger superimposed.
+Though the direct references to Union Pacific place names have faded over the years, UP's support of the zoo's railroad has remained strong.
+For years the train equipment was trucked to the Union Pacific's Omaha shops for winter maintenance.
+When these shops closed, much of the machinery was donated to build a new shop on-site at the zoo.
 The Union Pacific Engine House, as this building is called, was dedicated in July 1994.
-Union Pacific crews continue to maintain the crossing signals along the zoo railroad's route.
+Union Pacific crews maintain the crossing signals along the railroad to this day.